 As professional as you or the members of your organization may be, the difference in personalities may pose a threat to producing the best work results or achieving your company goals.
 Here are the reasons why personalities matter in the workplace.

 Click here to be redirected to the video version or go to the bottom of this page.

 Why do personalities matter at work?

 The cost ranges from 30% to 150% of an employee’s salary.
 At the same time, you also lose a chunk of your business when an employee leaves.
 Personalities also factor in an employee’s decision to stay in the company or not.
-If his or her personality doesn’t fit with the company culture, what makes you think that person will stay?
+If their personality doesn’t fit your company culture, what makes you think they will stay?

 Utilizing strengths and improving weaknesses

 Personalities are also crucial in determining strengths and weaknesses.
 For example, you can assign a task to an employee where you know they will excel.
 At the same time, you’d be able to think about what each member can and can’t do.

 On a personal level, while skills are critical in how well a person can do your job, knowing where personality can become a talent will dynamically change how people interact with work.

 Personalities play an essential role in job and team satisfaction.
 Learn about them now and utilize them in the workplace!

 People Dynamics offers online personality assessments such as DISC Flow® and the DISC Personality Profiler for your organization!
 To learn more, book your free online demo at https://peopledynamics.co/request-a-demo or email us at firstname.lastname@example.org.